Akobabs/Text-Based-Sentiment-Analysis/README.md

 ## 💬 Contributing

 Found a bug 🐞?
 Have a suggestion 💡?
-Feel free to [open an issue](https://github.com/yourusername/sentiment-analysis/issues) or submit a PR!
+Feel free to [open an issue](https://github.com/Akobabs/Text-Based-Sentiment-Analysis/issues) or submit a PR!
 Let’s make sentiment smarter — together!

 ---

-> Built with ☕ and 💻 by [ADEMOLA, Akorede A.](https://github.com/yourusername)
+> Built with ☕ and 💻 by [ADEMOLA, Akorede A.](https://github.com/Akobabs)
-EOF
+---